 - Privatization to increase private sector participation because it is considered more efficient.

-- Reforming the labor market to make the labor market more flexible, such as changing labor regulations and reducing the power of trade unions.
+- Reforming the labor market to make it more flexible, such as changing labor regulations and reducing the power of trade unions.

 - Reducing unemployment benefits to encourage the active unemployed to take jobs.